*Updated: December 25, 2005

 Nearly 1900 years ago, the Apostle Paul (a.k.a.
 Sha'ul) found himself being challenged by the risen Yeshua on a most important mission.
 Our LORD chose to commission this Pharisaic Jew with an urgent message to the Gentiles:

 “However, to those of you who are Gentiles I say this: since I myself am an emissary sent to the Gentiles, I make known the importance of my work… But if some of the branches were broken off, and you - a wild olive - were grafted in among them and have become equal sharers in the rich root of the olive tree, then don't boast as if you were better than the branches!
 However, if you do boast, remember that you are not supporting the root, the root is supporting you.”
 (Romans 11:13, 17, 18)

 A most wonderful truth is being discussed here.
 What does it mean for Sha'ul to say that the ‘wild olive tree’ (the Gentiles) is grafted into the ‘cultivated olive tree’?
-The plain sense of the text is not easily confused:
+The plain sense of the text should not be easily confusing: